Islam in Southeast Asia: Process of Islamization

-Contemporary Islam in Southeast Asia
+Modern Islam in Southeast Asia

 Muslims in Southeast Asia come from a variety of ethnic groups and backgrounds and speak a number of different languages, including Thai, Burmese, Malay, Marano, Tausug, Bahasa Indonesia, Javanese, and Chinese.
 Daily practices vary among countries and different regions within each country.
 Many of these differences relate to government policies and also on whether Muslims make up the majority or minority of the country's population.

 Islam in Southeast Asia is multi-faceted and multi-layered.
 Different interpretations of the faith have resulted in a variety of groups.
 In Indonesia, there is the Nahdlatul Ulama, which preaches closely to the Shafi`i school of legal accretion, and the Muhammadiyah, whose outlook is a blend of modernist ideals with Islamic thoughts.
 Along with these two major groups, other Islamic groups also played an important role in Indonesian society, politics and economy, with their followers forming Islamic civil groups and political parties.

 Despite these differences, there are still common traditions practiced among many Muslims in Southeast Asia.
 For example, the five duties of Islam (Faith, Prayer, Charity, Fasting, Pilgrimage) form a foundation for many individuals' faith.
 Likewise, there are other shared traditions, such as prayer before meals.

 In Southeast Asia, Islam influences other aspects daily of life, and there is a close relationship among religion, nation, and ethnicity.
 For example, there are an increasing number of private Islamic schools, which often combine Islamic religion, culture, and life.
 Likewise, medicine in Southeast Asia draws on a number of traditions, often combining animism, tibbun (which contains pre-Islamic elements), and hikmah (which is based upon a lineage of Muslim scholars and influenced modern biomedical practice).
 Islamic banks are also founded on Islamic principles and, for example, do not charge interest.

 Islam has intersected with other religious practices in Southeast Asia in many different ways.
 For example, jinn, which indicates Islamic spiritual beings, has come to include Javanese spirits, as well.
 In countries such as Indonesia, in particular, animist traditions (as well as the traditions of other faiths, like Hindu and Buddhism) have become integral to the practice of Islam.
 Sufism has also shaped Islam in many Southeast Asian countries.